 He originally had said that Rondo should be back in time for training camp after his surgery in February.
 Now, Ainge says that he would be shocked if Rondo was able to come back for the Celtics’ season opener against the Toronto Raptors according to ESPN Boston.

-“We’ve just seen examples of why we shouldn’t give dates of expected return,” said Ainge, likely with a nod toward two recent high-profile ACL rehabs in Washington Redskins quarterback Robert Griffin III and Chicago Bulls point guard Derrick Rose.
+"Rondo underwent surgery in mid-February to repair a partially torn anterior cruciate ligament in his knee.
+While the team initially set an aggressive timeline in hopes of having him ready for the opener against the Toronto Raptors, Ainge hesitated to offer any firm return date and said the team will now take it slow with Rondo.“We’ve just seen examples of why we shouldn’t give dates of expected return,” said Ainge, likely with a nod toward two recent high-profile ACL rehabs in Washington Redskins quarterback Robert Griffin III and Chicago Bulls point guard Derrick Rose.
 “We’ll just take it week by week and he’ll continue to get evaluated, but he’s working extremely hard and he wants to play.
 He’s excited for the new team.
-I think there was a time when all of [Boston's offseason moves were] happening that he was sort of wondering, ‘Where do I fit in here?
+I think there was a time when all of [Boston’s offseason moves were] happening that he was sort of wondering, ‘Where do I fit in here?
 What’s our team?’
-But I think Rajon is in a very good place right now.”
+But I think Rajon is in a very good place right now.”"

 I can understand the hesitation in rushing Rondo back.
 Originally, it seemed like Rondo could make it back for camp.
 His ACL was partially torn and after a miraculous recovery by Adrian Peterson, it seemed like ACLs weren’t as bad as they used to be.
 While ACL injuries aren’t potentially career ending anymore, they are still nothing to be played with.